Easy Ricotta Pancakes

-- Whisk together the flour, sugar, baking soda and salt in a large bowl.
+- Whisk together the flour, sugar, baking powder and salt in a large bowl.

 - Whisk together the milk, ricotta, eggs, and vanilla.
 Add to the dry ingredients and stir just until combined.
 It’s okay if there’s a few lumps, you don’t want to over mix the batter.

 - Heat a large skillet over medium heat.
 Melt a Tablespoon of butter on the pan.
 Then use a 1/4 cup to pour the batter onto the pan.
 Flip once there are bubbles on top (like the photo above) and the bottoms are lightly browned.
 Then cook the other side an additional 2 minutes.
 Low and slow is the key with these pancakes.